iterative/mlem.ai/content/docs/use-cases/dvc.md

 ```

 Now, you can load MLEM objects from your repo even though there are no actual
-binaries stored in git.
+binaries stored in Git.
 MLEM will know to use DVC to load them.

 ⛳
 [Switch to DVC](https://github.com/iterative/example-mlem-get-started/tree/5-switch-to-dvc)